Liza Comita

 Liza Sheera Comita (born 1977) is an American ecologist and Professor of Tropical Forest Ecology in the School of the Environment at Yale University.
-Her research considers the plant community.
+Her research focuses on tropical tree species ecology and how spatial and temporal variation in early life-stages affects abundance and diversity of species in tropical forests.

 Early life and education

 Comita was born in Philadelphia, Pennsylvania.
 She was an undergraduate student at the University of Pennsylvania, where she majored in biology.
 Comita started a Master's program in conservational biology.
 She moved to the University of Georgia for doctoral research.
 Her research considered the abundance of woody plants and their survival in the seedling bank.
 The tropical forests studied by Comita contain some of the most diverse plant communities on earth.
 She combined community-wide surveying of seedlings on Barro Colorado Island with pre-existing tree data to better understand species abundance and distribution.
 In 2006, she joined the University of Minnesota as a postdoctoral researcher, where she worked for one year before moving to Columbia University.
 She moved to the National Center for Ecological Analysis and Synthesis in 2009.